 “RMIT can’t solve the problem by itself – our business is education, training and research,” Martin said.

 “But we can do it in partnership with agile social housing providers like Unison, with us chipping in research expertise to help better understand what is causing the challenges and to identify solutions – whether they are questions of finance, design, family stability or even education.”

 Professor David Hayward, RMIT Senior Advisor, Public Policy and the Social Economy, said part of the challenge was stopping the cycle of people coming in and out of social housing and homelessness.

 “The Unison/RMIT partnership is a unique industry-academic collaboration in that the research agenda will be led by the people at the coal-face of homelessness and housing assistance,” Hayward said.

 The partnership between Unison and RMIT will see the creation of the Unison Urban Housing and Homelessness program – the first of its kind in Australia.

 Industry leader Guy Johnson has been appointed as Australia’s first Professor of Urban Housing and Homelessness, with a dedicated research team.

 “This program isn’t about researchers coming up with solutions by themselves.
 This is about working with people who have lived homelessness and the people who provide services every day to develop real housing solutions for a growing number of people in need,” Johnson said.

 Hayward said ultimately, the partnership aims to develop solutions that not only halt the growth of housing insecurity and homelessness in Melbourne and Australia, but materially reduce the number of people sleeping rough and living without a place to call home in other parts of the world.

-NB.
-650,000 figure of Australians with housing issues includes people experiencing homelessness and low income renters in housing stress.
+More than 650,000 people in Australia struggle with housing issues, including those experiencing homelessness and low income renters in housing stress.